 Vinegar is a mild acid that helps break down the starches and proteins in your bread.
 It changes the pH levels of the batter.
-Adding it to your bread dough can help with good rise, moist crumb, airy texture, and it also enhances the flavour.
+Adding it to your bread dough can help with good rise, moist crumb, an airy texture, and also enhances the flavour.

 Vinegar dissolves the chemical connections that hold protein threads together in a twisted state.
 This causes the gluten to denature or unravel and “tenderise.”
 With repeated exposure, the unravelled gluten eventually collides to create new bonds.
 These linkages coagulate the proteins gradually, re-forming them into a more solid structure.

 The air pockets created by gluten will burst if the dough isn’t mixed and risen correctly.
 Adding vinegar strengthens the gluten structure.
 This is especially helpful for short kneaded and quickly risen bread.
 It also provides a better environment for yeast fermentation which will accelerate the rising time.

 Adding vinegar reduces the oxidation of the flour.
 This will make the bread taste bitter and less extensible.
 Including vinegar in bread will improve the texture and feel of the crumb by enhancing the crumb structure.

 Vinegar is made from acetic acid.
 This is an organic acid that appears naturally during yeast fermentation as part of the dough fermentation process.
 When bread is made quickly, a little bit of vinegar enhances the properties of the dough as if it had been made in a slow, more artisanal method.
 This makes bread taste more aromatic and lowers the pH value of the dough.